ArkamFahry/KnowledgeBase/pages/PocketBase.md

 			- The files also have references stored to them in the database making sure there are no orphan files.
 			- The files also get Authorization rules that can be defined making them secure by default.
 		- SQL generation
-			- Every API request is compiled to a SQL query using pocketbase/dbx making the resolution of every single request as efficient as possible.
-The auth rules are also compiled to SQL using the same technic which makes request resolution extremely efficient.
+			- Every API request is compiled to a [[SQL]] query using PocketBase/dbx making the resolution of every single request as efficient as possible.
+The auth rules are also compiled to [[SQL]] using the same technic which makes request resolution extremely efficient.
 		- SDKs
 			- There are two SDKs a JavaScript SDK and a Dart SDK which rap the PocketBase API giving a great developer experience.
 		- Extensibility